rmathisen-aws/Automation-with-CloudFormation/README.md

 **Clean Up!!**\
 CloudFormation → Stacks \
 Select the cfndemo1 Stack → Delete → Delete Stack \
-Observe the deletion progress in the Events tab (click Refresh button) \
+Observe the deletion progress in the Events tab (click Refresh button)

-Confirm Deletion: EC2 Instance should be Terminated
+Confirm Deletion: EC2 Instance should be Terminated; Stack should be deleted

 This Deletion will delete all of the Logical Resources, and then it deletes all of the corresponding Physical Resources. \
 This is another powerful feature. \